JayMoses01/hw-08-updated-portfolio-page/README.md

 I have updated my resume to make sure it included:
 * Name, phone number, professional email address, links to LinkedIn, my portfolio, and GitHub.
-* A "technical skills" section with all programming languagees and technologies listed.
+* A "technical skills" section with all programming languages and technologies listed.
 * My first project and two exemplary homework assignments, languages used, and URLs.